cuu508/tasting-party/README.md

 # Tasting Party

-A script which visits sites listed in sites.txt, and records what cookies they set on first visit.
+`scan.py` visits sites listed in sites.txt, and records the cookies they set on first visit.
 In the end, it generates a report in `site/index.html` with the results.